wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     5. Data is to be updated in storage if any column other than the UID, has its contents changed in the file.
        1. This behavior can be controlled by disabling something like an auto file storage update. i.e. during application upgrades.
 To prevent user set settings to reset to factory defaults.
        2. The result would then be that database already stored data remains, and only new ones are added.
 This exercise is out of scope of this specification.
+    6. First row labels the columns and is prefixed to PerlCNF datatype.
+       1. Generic data rows, do not require, but processors and plugins would definitely need it.
+       2. Current known types are, **@**{label} as CNFDateTime, **#** for number or if in row autonumbering to be applied.
+Teext is defalut without signifier.

     ```CNF
         <<MyAliasTable<DATA